 Graduates of UToledo's disability studies bachelor’s degree program know how to think critically, process ideas and create solutions.

-Students go on to graduate school, often in law, education or social work, or find jobs in:
+Students go on to graduate school, often in law, education, policy, medical fields or social work, or find jobs in:

 UToledo's disability studies undergraduate degree program blends liberal arts and social sciences with related areas of study in UToledo's 13 academic colleges.